 Getting There

-Take the Twin Peaks exit from I-10, and go west to Coachline Blvd.
-Turn north on Coachline Blvd and follow it until you come to a nice parking lot on the north side of the road.
 The El Rio Preserve is conveniently connected to The Loop, an award-winning, 137-mile paved multi-use trail for bikes, pedestrians, horses, and other non-motorized vehicles, that connects to all other parts of Pima County!

-Interesting Facts about El Rio Preserve
+Discover More about the El Rio Preserve

 More Marana Blogs